 The first grant by the CAT of a CPO in the Merricks v Mastercard collective action, in August 2021, has been a huge boost to the development of collective (or class) actions in the UK.
 After the CAT refused the application for a CPO on a variety of grounds, the Court of Appeal allowed the appeal by the proposed representative claimant and ordered that the CPO application be remitted to the CAT for re-hearing.
 In December 2020, the Supreme Court handed down its judgment dismissing Mastercard’s appeal against that judgment.
-The claim has now been certified by the CAT along with (as of the date of writing) seven of the 18 collective action claims currently pending before the court.
-These include opt-in as well as opt-out claims, follow-on claims relying on pre-Brexit EC decisions (which remain binding post-Brexit), as well as standalone abuse of dominance claims, including claims against the large tech platforms Meta, Apple and Google.
+The claim has now been certified by the CAT as one of (as of the date of writing) ten collective actions which have been certified.
+These include opt-in as well as opt-out claims, follow-on claims relying on pre-Brexit European Commission (EC) decisions (which remain binding post-Brexit), as well as standalone abuse of dominance claims, including claims against the large tech platforms Meta, Apple, and Google.

 The Brexit effect

 The UK has now left the European Union and completed its post-exit transition period.
 This means that statutory changes passed by the UK government have become effective, bringing an end to the direct jurisdiction of EU institutions and treaties in the UK.
-UK courts are now able to diverge from EU competition law, and European Commission decisions issued after the UK's Brexit transition period will no longer be binding on the UK courts.
+UK courts are now able to diverge from EU competition law, and EC decisions issued after the UK’s Brexit transition period are no longer binding on UK courts.
 However, there are a number of grandfathering provisions which will preserve elements of the pre-Brexit framework, and UK courts will be free to have regard to EU jurisprudence in applying competition law in the UK.
 Importantly, decisions of the EC issued prior to the end of the Brexit transition will still be binding in the UK courts.
-In addition, if alleged breaches of EU competition law took place before the end of the transition period, the UK courts will be required to apply EU law as at the end of transition.
-The UK's exit from the European Union has also given the UK competition authorities freedom to conduct investigations and market studies in areas of interest to the EU autonomously from the European Commission.
-The Competition and Markets Authority (CMA) has taken a renewed interest in digital markets and online platforms (eg, its market study into Apple and Google's mobile ecosystems) and further decisions can be expected in this area, with litigation to follow, in the coming years.
-Where the CMA is not investigating, the European Commission can no longer intervene to stay standalone claims brought in the UK courts, making the jurisdiction increasingly attractive as a forum for antitrust claims with a global reach.
+In addition, if alleged breaches of EU competition law took place before the end of the transition period, the UK courts will be required to apply EU law as at the end of the transition.
+The UK’s exit from the EU has also given the UK competition authorities freedom to conduct investigations and market studies in areas of interest to the EU autonomously from the EC.
+The Competition and Markets Authority (CMA) has taken a renewed interest in digital markets and online platforms (eg, its market study into Apple and Google’s mobile ecosystems) and further decisions can be expected in this area, with litigation to follow, in the coming years.
+Where the CMA is not investigating, the EC can no longer intervene to stay standalone claims brought in the UK courts, making the jurisdiction increasingly attractive as a forum for antitrust claims with a global reach.

 Claims based on an abuse of a dominant position